Kim Wexler: Season 6

-In 2010, with Jimmy living as "Gene Takavic" in Omaha, Nebraska, Jimmy learns from Francesca that Kim called her from Florida asking how Jimmy was doing.
-Jimmy calls her at work to check in with her and let her know he is alive, but turns furious when she tells him to turn himself in, asking her with Lalo, Mike, and Gus dead, why she does not also turn herself in for what happened to Howard.
-Kim then flies back to Albuquerque and visits Cheryl, submitting a typed confession of her and Jimmy's scheme against Howard and the true cause of his death.
-Kim notes she submitted the affidavit to the district attorney's office, but that she likely will not face prosecution given the lack of physical evidence or witnesses (other than Jimmy) in the case.
-Kim later breaks down crying while on a bus.
+In 2010, Jimmy lives in Omaha, Nebraska as "Gene Takavic" and learns from Francesca that Kim called to ask how Jimmy was doing.
+Jimmy calls and lets her know he is alive, but responds angrily to Kim's advice to turn himself in.
+In his anger, Jimmy asks why, with Lalo, Mike, and Gus dead, she does not turn herself in.
+Kim responds by giving Cheryl Hamlin a written confession of the scheme against Howard and the true cause of his death.
+Kim also tells Cheryl she submitted the affidavit to the district attorney, but that she likely will not face prosecution given the lack of physical evidence or witnesses, though Cheryl could still file a wrongful death civil lawsuit.
+As Kim departs Albuquerque, she breaks down crying while on an airport shuttle bus.